IgniteUI/help-topics/topics/02_Controls/Editors/03_igNumericEditor/05_Migrating_to_the_new_igNumericEditor.md

 ---|---|---
 animationHideDuration animationShowDuration|Used to set animation duration when drop-down list is displayed/hidden.|These options are removed.
-New option [dropDownAnimationDuration](#dropDownAnimationDuration) is added to control the drop-down list animation duration. button|-|This option is renamed to `buttonType` to better communicate what it does.
+New option [dropDownAnimationDuration](#dropDownAnimationDuration) is added to control the drop-down list animation duration. button|-|This option is renamed to `buttonType` to better communicate what it does. dataMode|-|Members of type 'number' are removed. decimalSeparator|-|This option is renamed to `numericDecimalSeparator` to better communicate what it does. display|-|This option is removed. dropDownOnReadOnly|-|This option is removed.
+If `readOnly` is set to `true` the drop-down list cannot be displayed. dropDownTriggers|-|This option is removed. focusOnSpin|-|This option is removed.
+Now if the editor is not focused, then a mouse click on the spin button will not focus the editor. groups|-|This option is renamed to `numericGroups` to better communicate what it does.
+Even if the default value is null - if internationalization file is provided and it contains default values for those properties the values are imlicitly set. groupSeparator|-|This option is renamed to `numericGroupSeparator` to better communicate what it does.
+Even if the default value is null - if internationalization file is provided and it contains default values for those properties the values are imlicitly set. height|Previously supported type `number`.|Now supported values are: `number`, `string`, `null`.
+If using type `string`, The height can be set in pixels (px) and percentage (%).